 Conversational Malay Language

-The Conversational Malay Programme is introduced as an enrichment programme for non-Malay pupils who are interested in learning Malay language and culture.
-Pupils will be able to converse in simple everyday Malay Language.
+The Conversational Malay Programme is conducted in school for non-Malay pupils who are interested in learning Malay language and culture.
+Through this programme, pupils will be able to converse in simple everyday Malay Language.
 This programme will also help pupils to enhance their rapport with Malay-speaking friends.